untwisted/untwisted/BOOK.md

 the handle Stdout will no more process other events.
 So, once CLOSE is processed the event LOAD will no more be processed.

-That basically means that when the handle 'Stdout' is processed then the event LOAD may be processed and it carries the data that was read from the 'Spin' instance that is a socket.
+That basically means that when the handle Stdout is processed then the event LOAD may be processed and it carries the data that was read from the Spin instance that is a socket.
 If the CLOSE event occurs it means the connection is down and the value err corresponds to the error that occured.
-The err value should be in the python module 'errno.errorcode'.
+The err value should be in the python module errno.errorcode.

-The 'Server' handle is responsible by spawning the events ACCEPT or ACCEPT_ERR
+The Server handle is responsible by spawning the events ACCEPT or ACCEPT_ERR

 ~~~
 READ -> Server -(Spin:client), (int:err)-> {ACCEPT, ACCEPT_ERR}

 ~~~

-That means when a server socket got a client connected the 'Server' handle will accept the connection then process the ACCEPT event, if it fails then it processes ACCEPT_ERR.
+That means when a server socket got a client connected the Server handle will accept the connection then process the ACCEPT event, if it fails then it processes ACCEPT_ERR.

 Basic Client/Server Applications